Brossard

-Etymology

 According to the website of the city of Brossard, the municipality was named in honour of the Brossard family (the surname derives from a word meaning "brushwood"), a prominent settler family of the area whose presence was first attested in 1766.
 A member of this family, Georges-Henri Brossard, had been mayor of the predecessor parish municipality of La Prairie-de-la-Madeleine since 1944 and became the first mayor of Brossard.

 Other names that were considered included Maisonneuve (which was also considered as a possible name for the Champlain Bridge), La Vérendrye, Marquetteville, or Forgetville.
 The latter name, in honour of the recently deceased Mgr.
 Anastase Forget, bishop of Saint-Jean; however, Premier Maurice Duplessis intervened, to avoid the connotations of the English word "forget," and the name Brossard was ultimately chosen.

 History

-The city of Brossard was founded on February 14, 1958 and was before part of La Prairie-de-la-Madeleine Parish.
+The city of Brossard was founded on February 14, 1958, and was before part of La Prairie-de-la-Madeleine Parish.
 Its first mayor was Georges-Henri Brossard.
 At the very beginning, there were 3,400 inhabitants.

 The city has some homes dating from the eighteenth and nineteenth centuries, particularly along Prairies Road.

-On August 8, 1964 a portion of land from Greenfield Park was added to Brossard.
-Furthermore, Notre-Dame-du-Sacré-Cœur was annexed to Brossard on March 25, 1978 becoming the "A" section to form the current city.
+On August 8, 1964, a portion of land from Greenfield Park was added to Brossard.
+Furthermore, Notre-Dame-du-Sacré-Cœur was annexed to Brossard on March 25, 1978, becoming the "A" section to form the current city.

 In the 1970s, an attempt was made by René Désourdy to construct a cemetery in Brossard.
-The attempt failed due to the water table being too high in most of the city, and as of 2014 Brossard has no cemetery.
+The attempt failed due to the water table being too high in most of the city, and as of 2024 Brossard has no cemetery.

-Brossard was forcibly merged into the city of Longueuil on January 1, 2002 as a result of municipal reorganization in Quebec.
+Brossard was forcibly merged into the city of Longueuil on January 1, 2002, as a result of municipal reorganization in Quebec.